epics-modules/mrfioc2/documentation/PSI/readme.md

 #### evr-Pulsermap.template
 Event receivers have multiple pulsers that can preform several functions on different events.
 It is possible that more than one record will interach with each event code / pulser combinations, however each pairing must be unique.
 Currently available functions for each pulser are:

 - __Trig__ : causes a received event to trigger a pulser.
 - __Set__ : causes a received event to force a pulser into active state.
 - __Reset__ : causes a received event to force a pulser into inactive state.

 Macros:

-- __PID__ represents the system name, which should be the same as the project name.
+- __PID__ pulser ID.
-- __NAME__ represents a unique mapping name, ocmprised of the system name, which should be the same as the project name, the name of the connected Event Receiver, which should be the same as defined using the _mrmEvrSetupVME(...)_ command in startup script, and unique identifiers for the specific trigger.
+- __NAME__ represents a unique mapping name, comprised of the system name, eg. MTEST-VME-EVRTEST, the name of the connected Event Receiver, which should be the same as defined using the _mrmEvrSetupVME(...)_ command in startup script, and unique identifiers for the specific trigger.
 - __OBJ__ represents a pulser object comprised of Event Receiver name and Pulser name.
 - __F__ represents one of the functions described above.
 - __EVT__ represents a hardware EVR Event code.